Back

 Details:

 The equation of the line is written in the slope-intercept form, which is: \(y = mx + {\color{Red}b}\), where m represents the slope and \({\color{Red}b}\) represents the \({\color{Red}y-intercept}\).
-In our equation, \(y=-7x+{\color{Red}4}\), we see that the \({\color{Red}y-intercept}\) of the line is \({\color{Red}4}\).
+In this equation, \(y=-7x+{\color{Red}4}\), you see that the \({\color{Red}y-intercept}\) of the line is \({\color{Red}4}\).

 )